Mihir-Achyuta/DSAPlayground/README.md

 #displays all the words in the trie and the trie structure in JSON
 triecli --display

-#resets the trie to have no word along with the json database file
+#resets the trie to have no words along with the json database file
 triecli --reset
 ```